dwyl/image-classifier/README.md

 We want to encode every caption and the input text into a specific vector space.
 In other words, we encode a string into a list of numbers.
 We use a transformer-based pre-trained model SBERT to compute an embedding for each caption.
-We picked-up the transformer sentence-transformers/paraphrase-MiniLM-L6-v2 model.
+We picked-up the transformer "sentence-transformers/paraphrase-MiniLM-L6-v2" model.
-The encoding is done with the help of the `Bumblebee.Text.TextEmbedding.text_embedding` function once we load the model.
+The encoding is done with the help of the `Bumblebee.Text.TextEmbedding.text_embedding` function.
-We instantiate the HNSWLib index with a GenServer and also the tokenizing (which produces embeddings).
 The transformer used is a 384 dimensional vector space.
 Since this transformer is trained with a cosine metric, we embed the vector space of embeddings with the same distance to use [cosine_similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 If you are curious, you can read further down on this.
+This model is loaded and served by an `Nx.Serving` started in the Application modeule like all other models.

+We instantiate the HNSWLib index with a `GenServer`, and is also started in the Application module.

 #### The HNSWLib Index set-up